buuchs/wordpress-webpack-starter-kit/README.md

 This starter kit aims to solve having to recreate your working development envoriment a billion times over on a new WordPress Project.
 This will fast forward your setup time so that you can get straight to coding.

-## File Structer
+## File Structure

 To DO: Rewrite this to make sense to WordPress folders structure.

 In most WebPack workflow you will find a src directory.
 This directory is where most of your development edits will happen.
-I've choosen to name the compiled directory that WebPack creates to `assets/` since the files/content that live there will mostly be of JavaScript, images and Sass/Less/CSS type.
+I've chosen to name the compiled directory that WebPack creates to `assets/` since the files/content that live there will mostly be of JavaScript, images and Sass/Less/CSS type.
 Keep in mind that most WebPack projects name the compiled directory
 `build/`.

 ## Plugins